langchr86/homesensor/backend/README.md

 The easiest and most future prove way is to follow one of the tutorials provided by Home Assistant itself:
 [Home Assistant - Installation](https://www.home-assistant.io/installation/).

+Because the sensor is using MQTT as data protocol we need to install the MQTT Integration in Home Assistant: [](https://www.home-assistant.io/integrations/mqtt/).
+If Home Assistant was installed with HA-OS we also need to install the MQTT Broker as Home Assistant add-on: [Mosquitto broker](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md)

 Using Ansible